-- The federal government offers a tax credit for low- and moderate-income working families.
+- The federal and state governments offer tax credits to low- and moderate-income workers.

 - The EITC is one of the largest social safety net programs.

 In California, 3 million tax filers—most of whom had at least one child—claimed $7.3 billion in federal EITC for the 2015 tax year, receiving on average $2,400.
 Around 400,000 filers claimed roughly $200 million in state EITC, receiving on average $600.
 For the 2014 tax year, total federal amounts received ranged from $151,000 in Alpine County to $2.25 billion in Los Angeles County; the California EITC boosted those totals by 3% on average.
 Federal and state outlays on the EITC were about the same as on CalFresh food assistance and more than twice as much as federal, state, and local expenditures on CalWORKs cash assistance.

 - More than a third of California children benefit from the EITC.

 An estimated 35% of children statewide lived in families that benefited from the federal (and sometimes also the state) EITC, ranging from 15% in Marin County to 50% in Lake/Mendocino Counties.
 The share of Californians eligible for the federal EITC who claimed it was about 75% in 2013—somewhat lower than the estimated rate in the nation as a whole (80%), but higher than state participation rates for both CalWORKs and CalFresh.
 Research indicates that most who are eligible for but do not receive the EITC fail to file a tax return in the first place, perhaps because their earnings are so low they are not required to file.

 SOURCE: Author calculations from the Brookings Institution, EITC Interactive (tax year 2014), 2012–2014 California Poverty Measure (CPM), and the American Community Survey (ACS).